PrabhatChandraDwivedi/POS-Restaurant-Web-Desktop-App/README.md

 # POS-Restaurant-Web-Desktop-App
-A pos web/desktop app for restaurants
+A pos web/desktop app for restaurants using Next.js, Node render and firebase/google